sojiro-o/parts-detection-learn/README.md

 ---
 ## 引用
-[YOLO Nano: a Highly Compact You Only Look Once Convolutional Neural Network for Object Detection](https://arxiv.org/pdf/1910.01271.pdf) implemented in PyTorch.
+[YOLO Nano: a Highly Compact You Only Look Once Convolutional Neural Network for Object Detection](https://arxiv.org/pdf/1910.01271.pdf)